ndrean/Solid-components/README.md

 This allows to pass a "static" theme without using `ThemeProvider` via `createContext`, as described [in the doc "context" example](https://www.solidjs.com/examples/context).

+:exclamation: **do NOT destructure the props**.
+See the example below.

 ## "Traditional" CSS file

 We define a component: